Big Data in Healthcare: All You Need To Know

 1. Provide high-risk patient care

 The cost of delivering healthcare in the US is now more than $3 trillion annually.
-This is where big data, when combined with other health technologies, can help track and identify diseases long before they happen - and therefore boost preventive care.
+This is where big data, when combined with other health technologies, can help track and identify diseases long before they happen – and therefore boost preventive care.
+This is what every executive should be aware of: the use of big data in healthcare begins even before a patient visits a doctor’s office.

 3. Reduces costs for healthcare providers